oottppxx/enigma2/openatv6.0/plugins/heinz/README.md

 the configured number of minutes (see settings):  this is useful if a stream gets stuck and just a reload is needed.

-NOTE: the timeline current time is an approximation, and frequent rewinding, forwarding, pausing, or reloading the stream, namely after it's stuck for long, will desync the timeline current time with the real stream time.

 NOTE: from version 6.0.3j, a keymap.xml file is used that also maps other keys to the